 Kempsville Health & Rehab Center

-Nursing Home in Virginia Beach
+Nursing Home · Virginia Beach, VA

-CMS overall rating Info The Overall CMS Rating combines results from health inspections, staffing levels and quality measures.
+CMS overall rating Info The Overall CMS Rating is scored from 1 to 5 stars and combines results from health inspections, staffing levels, and quality measures.
 Health inspections carry the most weight.
 Staffing and quality scores can increase or decrease the final rating based on performance compared to state and national standards.

 Kempsville Health & Rehab Center